 Ida B. Wells Barnett was an African-American educator, newspaperwoman, anti-lynching campaigner, and founder of the NAACP.

-In 1895 she moved to Chicago, Illinois where she married a widower and African-American rights advocate named Ferdinand Barnett.
+In 1895 she moved to Chicago, Illinois, where she married a widower and African-American rights advocate named Ferdinand Barnett.
 The couple published the Chicago Conservator, where Ida wrote many articles on the lynchings taking place in the south, as well as beginning to lecture widely.
 She was a founding member of the National Afro-American Council, served as its secretary, and was chairman of its Anti-Lynching Bureau.
 Wells was also a founder of the National Association for the Advancement of Colored People.
-Wells-Barnett continued her tireless crusade for equal rights for African-Americans until her death in 1931.
+Wells-Barnett continued her tireless crusade for equal rights for African-Americans until she died in 1931.